 The Diamond Manufacturers and Importers Association of America, established in 1931, is the leading organization of America's premier diamond manufacturers, importers, dealers and companies servicing the diamond trade such as banks, shippers, insurers, and grading laboratories.
 The DMIA is dedicated to advancing and ensuring consumer confidence in diamonds and diamond jewelry by promoting the highest standards of ethics, integrity and professionalism in the American marketplace.
 The DMIA stands together with other industry organizations, governmental bodies, and the diamond consuming public to address domestic and world diamond industry issues.
-LKI has two staff members who serve on the DMIA Board of Directors.
+Two of LKIøs senior staff members serve on the DMIA Board of Directors.